vtexdocs/help-center-content/docs/announcements/en/shift-your-business-with-vtexs-omnichannel-experience.md

 slug: shift-your-business-with-vtexs-omnichannel-experience
 legacySlug: shift-your-business-with-vtexs-omnichannel-experience
 announcementImageID: ''
-announcementSynopsisEN: 'VTEX OMS is a solution that unites all your clients' data and connects all your channels and inventories.'
+announcementSynopsisEN: "VTEX OMS is a solution that unites all your clients' data and connects all your channels and inventories."
 ---

 VTEX has developed a tool that unifies your clients' shopping experience, no matter which channel they choose. __VTEX OMS__ is a smart hub for orders, focused on unifying all your channels and inventories.
 And more, it boosts your conversion rates with integrated data.